$CP$ violation in $b \to s \ell \ell$: a model independent analysis: violating observables in

 We now consider predictions of $A_i$ observables in the high-$q^2$ bin as given in Table \ref{pred-2}.
-The most conspicuous feature of predictions in the high-$q^2$ region is related to the observable $A_7$ which insinuated to be a potential observable to verbalize the signatures of weak phase related to the new physics solutions $C_{10}^{NP}$ and $C_9^{NP} = -C_{10}^{NP}$.
-Unlike in the low-$q^2$ bin, all allowed 1D solutions fail to provide an enhancement in $A_7$ above a percent level.
+The most conspicuous feature of predictions in the low-$q^2$ region was related to the observable $A_7$ which insinuated to be a potential observable to verbalize the signatures of weak phase related to the new physics solution $C_9^{NP} = -C_{10}^{NP}$.
+However, unlike in the low-$q^2$ bin, all allowed 1D solutions fail to provide an enhancement in $A_7$ above a percent level in the high-$q^2$ region.
 The $C_9^{NP} = - C_{9}^{'}$ scenario failed to make any noticeable indentations in the low-$q^2$ bin as it was unable to provide any detectable enhancements in any of the considered $A_i$ observables.
-However, in the high-$q^2$ bin, this solution appears to make a riveting impact as it can enhance $A_8$ and $A_9$ observables up to a level of a few percent.
-All other favored scenarios fail to provide any meaningful enhancement.
+However, in the high-$q^2$ bin, this solution appears to make a riveting impact as it can enhance $A_8$ and $A_9$ observables up to a level $\sim $ (4 - 6)\%.
+All other favored scenarios fail to provide any meaningful enhancement in these observables.
 This thus implies that the observation of either $A_8$ or $A_9$ asymmetries at the level of a few percent in the high-$q^2$ bin may provide confirmatory evidence in support of the $C_9^{NP} = - C_{9}^{'}$ scenario.